cs4s/cs4s.github.io/events/details.md

 <u>Registration:</u> Registration for this workshop has not opened yet but you can let us know that you are interested in participating in this workshop by [completing this expression of interest form](https://goo.gl/forms/t3Qb1OsuMnn0wCtg1).
 We will email you as soon as we have finalised dates and have opened the registration for the Developing Coding Hubs for Teachers workshop.

-[Express Interest in the Hubs Workshop](https://goo.gl/forms/t3Qb1OsuMnn0wCtg1){: class = "btn btn-primary btn-call-to-action" }
+[Express Interest in the Hubs Workshop](https://goo.gl/forms/t3Qb1OsuMnn0wCtg1){: class="btn btn-primary btn-call-to-action" }